junxit/us-congress-bills-115/bill.md

 ---
 legis-num: S. 1091
-congress: 115th CONGRESS
+congress: One Hundred Fifteenth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1091

-That the bill from the Senate (S. 1091) entitled “An Act to establish a Federal Task Force to Support Grandparents Raising Grandchildren.”, do pass with the following
+> To establish a Federal Advisory Council to Support Grandparents Raising Grandchildren.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title